livstella/experis-computer-store/README.md

 ## Installation
-Vanilla JavaScript - No instalation need
+Vanilla JavaScript - No installation needed

 ## Usage
 Using without a local server (fx live server) can cause CORS issues.
 Running through a local server is therefore recommended, but not necessary